 Replacing a Fan Module During Operations

 All fan and power supply modules must have the same airflow direction or else an error can occur with the switch overheating and shutting down.
 You can determine the airflow direction of a fan module by the color of the stripe on the front of the module.
 If the fan module has a blue stripe for port-side exhaust airflow, the power supplies must have blue coloring for the same airflow direction.
 If the fan module has a burgundy stripe for port-side intake airflow, the power supplies must have burgundy coloring for the same airflow direction.
+If a power supply has white coloring, it can be used with fan modules using either port-side intake or port-side exhaust airflow.
 To avoid over heating the switch, make sure that the fan modules are positioned in one of the following ways:

 For port-side exhaust airflow with blue coloring, position the fan modules in a cold aisle.